Thainahelena/recriando_instagram-dio/Readme.md

 ## 📚 About

 *<p align="justify">Dedicated repository to solving all the exercises proposed for the Project Execution: Recreating the Instagram Homepage, contained in **Digital Innovation One's BootCamp, Everis FullStack Developer**.
 The project was taught by Gabriela Pinheiro, Professor and Front-End Engineer, in October 2020.
 The project aims to address the concept of CSS Flexbox and Responsiveness.</p>*

-*From the basic classes, I solved the challenges and added new functions.*

 *To access this content, visit [**DIO**](https://web.digitalinnovation.one/)*